 Karin Taylor

-Karin started out as a wildlife watercolor artist in the early 90’s.
-She and her family lived and worked in the Far and Middle East for many years before emigrating to Canada in 1997.
+Karin started out as a watercolour artist in the early 90's.
+She and her family lived and worked in the Middle and Far East.
+She volunteered as house artist for the Ragunan zoo whilst living in Jakarta.

-Karin has always preferred unusual materials and canvases to work with, whilst in Calgary her canvas varied from huge boulders to wild turkey feathers.
-Her feather art was part of the Western Art Show of the Calgary Stampede for over 15 years and has also been featured on tv specials for HGTV and Chinese/Canadian TV.
+After immigrating to Canada in 1997 her wildlife feather art was a part of the Western Art Show of the Calgary Stampede for15 years and has also been featured in TV specials for HGTV and Chinese/Canadian TV.

-Her work can be found in galleries across Canada.
+Her artworks can be found in galleries all over Canada.

 How I make them: